thinktandem/csv-to-vuepress-md/README.md

 ### Questions

-Currently, we ask 2 questions
+Currently, we ask 1 question

 1. What delimiter do you want to use (defaults to ,)
-2. Do you want to process textile formatted body field text (defaults to FALSE)

 ### YAML Frontmatter